 Family : Fabaceae

 Prosopis juliflora (Sw.)
-DC (Mimosaceae) commonly known as mesquite is a shrub or small tree native to Mexico, South America and the Caribbean.
-P. juliflora probably originates from Peru; it occurs naturally in dry areas of northern South America and Central America, Mexico and southern USA.
-It has been introduced into many tropical areas, including northeastern Brazil, Africa, Australia, Southeast Asia and the Indian subcontinent.
+DC (Mimosaceae) commonly known as mesquite is a shrub or small tree native to Mexico, South America, and the Caribbean.
+P. juliflora probably originates from Peru; it occurs naturally in dry areas of northern South America and Central America, Mexico and the southern USA.
+It has been introduced into many tropical areas, including northeastern Brazil, Africa, Australia, Southeast Asia, and the Indian subcontinent.